Shaurya856/Task_Manager/README.md

 - **Projects**: Create and manage projects with detailed tracking
 - **Calendar**: Schedule and organize your tasks on a calendar view
 - **Finance**: Track expenses and manage budgets

+## Data Storage

+This application uses browser local storage to save your data.
+Here's what you should know:

+### Managing Your Data

+- **Viewing stored data**: You can inspect the application's stored data in your browser's developer tools:
+  1. Open browser developer tools (F12 or right-click > Inspect)
+  2. Navigate to Application > Storage > Local Storage
+  3. Look for keys prefixed with `task-manager-`

+- **Clearing data**: If you need to reset the application or clear your data:
+  1. From the application: Navigate to Settings > Clear All Data
+  2. Manually via browser: Open developer tools > Application > Local Storage > Right-click on the domain > Clear

+- **Data backup**: To backup your data before clearing:
+  1. Open browser developer tools
+  2. Go to Application > Local Storage
+  3. Right-click on the domain and select "Export"

+- **Data limitations**: Local storage is limited to approximately 5MB per domain, so avoid storing large attachments

+- **Privacy note**: Your data remains on your device and is not sent to any servers

+### Data Persistence

+- Data is tied to your browser and device
+- Clearing browser data will erase application data
+- Using incognito/private browsing will not save data between sessions

 ## Technologies